 - Eliminating outside its litter box

 - Refusal to eat, or eating to excess

 - Pacing around

-All cats will display these behaviors from time to time, but your cat should not be constantly frightened and skittish.
+All cats will display these behaviors occasionally, but your cat shouldn’t be constantly frightened and skittish.

 Helping a Cat to Cope with Change